Charles M. Holton

 Charles M. Holton (May 25, 1838 – August 22, 1899) was an American soldier who fought with the Union Army in the American Civil War.
-Holton received his country's highest award for bravery during combat, the Medal of Honor, for actions taken on July 14, 1863 during the Battle of Williamsport.
+Holton received the United States' highest award for bravery during combat, the Medal of Honor, for actions taken on July 14, 1863 during the Battle of Williamsport.

 Early life

 Holton was born in Potter, New York but as a young man moved to Battle Creek, Michigan around 1860.
 His brother, Samuel, had moved to Michigan earlier to establish his medical practice.
 Holton earned a law degree and began practicing in Battle Creek before the onset of the Civil War.

 Civil War service

 Holton enlisted with the 7th Michigan Cavalry during the onset of the American Civil War.
 His company was present in many major battles, including the Battle of Gettysburg, and the Battle of Williamsport where he earned the Medal of Honor for capturing the enemy's colors.